Mayan art history, epigraphy, iconography, ethnobotany, ethnozoology and Archaeology

 Here we are testing photographs of cacao and Spanish colonial architecture on a hybrid style UV-curable flatbed inkjet printer in Florida, at the demo room of DEC (Lexjet) on a Legend 72HUV printer.

-Achiote (Annatto) and vanilla are grown in the same areas as cacao.
+Achiote (Annatto) and vanilla are sometimes grown in the same areas as cacao.

 Achiote, Bixa orellana, annatto, is a major food crop of the Alta Verapaz region of Guatemala.
 Most of the same villages that have cacao orchards in the house lots also have achiote.
 This is because the ancient Maya used achiote powder to dye their cacao red.
 I have noticed two different kinds of achiote: that grown in Chisec area of Alta Verapaz and that nearer the ruins of Cancuen.

 I have also found vanilla plants in some of the village orchards of Alta Verapaz.
-Although vanilla is best known from the El Tajin area of Veracruz, Mexico, and Tabasco, you can find vanilla being grown in many lowland areas of Guatemala.
+Although vanilla is best known from the El Tajin area of Veracruz, Mexico, and Tabasco, you can find vanilla being grown in many lowland areas of Guatemala and also in higher elevations of Alta Verapaz.

 Cacao as a sacred drink for ritual use among the ancient Maya.